wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-elevator.rst

 Interact with the simulation below to examine how the vertical elevator system responds when controlled only by a feedback (PID) controller.

+.. note:: To change the elevator setpoint, click on the desired height along the vertical support.

 .. raw:: html

     <div class="viz-div" id="elevator_feedback_container">